cdemi/QDeploy/README.md

 > **Pro Tip:** If you need to uninstall the service, you can uninstall it by using the following command: `InstallUtil /u QDeploy Server.exe`

 ## Security
 **This application doesn't have any form of authentication or encryption**.
 You should run this server behind a firewall so it can be accessible only from your LAN. **NEVER EVER EVER** make the server accessible to the public internet.
 For remote deployments, do not open this application to the internet, but rather connect with a VPN; this way you will have the added security of encryption and authentication that VPN setups inherently offer.

+> **TL;DR:** YOU NEED TO IMPLEMENT YOUR OWN AUTHENTICATION AND ENCRYPTION

+## About File Comparison
+File comparison is done by comparing the MD5 Hash of all the files in your local deployment with the MD5 hashes of all the files on the destination deployment.
+If the hash doesn't match it means that the file has changed and is then uploaded to the destination server.

+## Stability
+Please test this application on your staging environment before using on your production systems.
+I have not tested this extensively so take caution.

 ## Issues
 This application is still in it's very early stages.
 It is very likely that you will encounter some bugs or would like some new features.
 Unfortunately I don't have as much time as I would like to keep developing this application but if there are any features you need or any bugs you find, do not hesitate to [submit an Issue on GitHub](../../issues) and I will see if I can implement/fix them.